dingusagar/merJson/README.md

 All other extra operations will be bounded by this complexity.
 For example parsing json data to a python dictionary is linear complexity with respect to characters in the json text.

-Each file is read once. converted to python dictionary, appended to the result json dictionary/ Insert operations in existing json dictionary are O(1)
+Each file is read once. converted to python dictionary, appended to the result json dictionary.
+Insert operations in existing json dictionary are O(1)